 Carbon monoxide is a potentially deadly gas, which has earned the name of ‘the silent killer’.
 However, there are many sources of pollution, and everyday items within the home and office can pose a potential risk.
 Even your car or motor vehicle poses the risk of possible CO poisoning.

 The effects of poisoning can be devastating, and this gas can and dies kills thousands of people each year.
 Some people don’t even realise that they have been poisoned.
 Simply slipping away in to unconsciousness or a deep sleep from which they will never reawaken.
-For those that don’t die, carbon monoxide poisoning can still cause long term damage and permanent damage and disability.
+For those that don’t die, CO poisoning can still cause long term damage and permanent damage and disability.

 Carbon monoxide exposure is generally classified into two categories:

 Acute refers to one exposure lasting less than twenty-four hours.